tarunsinghal92/particle-difussion-1d/README.md

 # Particle Diffusion in 1 Dimension

-This is simple program which can be used to find concentration at different depth and time.
+A small program to analyse temporal diffusion of particles in 1-dimensional solids though FEA and comparing with actual results.

 ## Dependency